dlt-hub/dlt/docs/website/docs/general-usage/extract-data-from-api/rest-client.md

 ## Making basic requests

-To perform basic GET and POST requests, use the `get()` and `post()` methods respectively.
-This works similarly to the Requests library:
+To perform basic GET and POST requests, use the get() and post() methods respectively.
+This works similarly to the requests library:

 ```py
 client = RESTClient(base_url="https://api.example.com")